 Ford celebrates 10 millionth Mustang while banking on car's draw

-[DEARBORN,Michigan] The Ford Mustang - an iconic American brand and a symbol of cool - reached a major milestone Wednesday as the 10 millionth vehicle rolls off an assembly line at a Detroit-area plant.
+[FLAT ROCK, United States] The Ford Mustang - an iconic American symbol of cool - reached a major milestone Wednesday as the 10 millionth vehicle rolled off an assembly line at a Detroit-area plant.

-Ford marked the occasion for the car, celebrated in American song and film and recognized the world over as a quintessentially American cultural export, with a big party and parade at the Michigan headquarters.
+Ford marked the occasion for the car, celebrated in American song and film and recognised the world over as a quintessentially American cultural export, with a big party and parade at the Michigan headquarters - complete with a flyover from World War II-era P-51 Mustang fighter jets that are the car's namesake.

-It is a key moment for the carmaker, which is banking on the Mustang's wide appeal to help it grow global market share.
+It is a key moment for Ford, which is banking on the Mustang's wide appeal to help it grow global market share.
 US sales of the model are declining, but they are accelerating overseas.

-"The Mustang is the best-selling sports coupe in Germany, as well as in the United States," Ford CEO Jim Hackett boasted in remarks to revelers assembled at Ford headquarters Wednesday morning to kick off the party.
+"The Mustang is the best-selling sports coupe in Germany, as well as in the United States," Ford CEO Jim Hackett boasted in remarks to revelers assembled at Ford headquarters.

-As it celebrates the milestone, Ford is appealing to the sense of nostalgia for what is seen as the original "freedom vehicle" that exemplified the love of the open road.
-After all, the car was named after a horse that still roams free in the American West.
+As it celebrates the milestone, Ford is appealing to the sense of nostalgia for the vehicle that exemplified the love of the open road and shares its a name with the horse that still roams free in the American West.

+The 10 millionth Mustang was painted the same "Wimbledon White" as the first one to roll off the assembly line in 1964.

 "I can think of no other American car that captures the love affair with the automobile that Americans have had," automotive historian John Heitmann of the University of Dayton told AFP.